“We [teachers] work second jobs because our salaries alone are not sufficient to pay our bills, let alone save for the future,”

 Who should we believe?

-To be fair, both the NJEA and Americans for Prosperity can possibly be described as biased, because each appeals to a different group of individuals.
+To be fair, both the NJEA and Americans for Prosperity can possibly be described as biased because they appeal to groups of individuals with different perspectives on political issues.

 So maybe it would be helpful to get some other points of view on the matter.